Private attachments for issues

 Would love to have this feature in redmine.

-#9 Updated by Ramesh S over 4 years ago
+#9 Updated by Ramesh S almost 5 years ago

 I have finally managed to create a private attachment feature in Redmine.
 I have made it against a released version of Redmine and yet to make it for trunk revision.
 If anyone is interested, let me know.
 When I get some time, I will post the patch here.
 If time permits, I will make it for the trunk revision.